 Some people are comfortable with lesser amounts of coverage, while others prefer to have a blanket of protection.
 At the end of the day, it’s up to you to decide how covered you’d like to be.

 Review your insurance policies before buying car rental insurance.
 You likely won’t need it.
 If you do, purchase the type of policy you need to protect your financial interests when on the road.

-Still not sure if your rental car will be covered?
+Still not sure if insurance will cover your rental car?
 Our insurance experts at Freeway Insurance can help!
-Get a free car insurance quote today online, over the phone or at one of our offices near you.
+Get a free car insurance quote today online, over the phone, or at one of our offices near you.